ludelafo/panosse/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 ---
 name: Bug report
-about: Create a report for a bug to help us improve
+about: Create a report for a bug
 title: "[BUG]"
 labels: New
 assignees: ""